 Meanwhile, Quantum Dots are tiny nanometer-sized particles that sit within displays.
 They’re designed to emit brighter and more vibrant colours that could be a key to unlocking future HDR content.

-With its 2017 QLED TVs Samsung isn’t going whole hog with this tech just yet.
+Samsung isn’t going the whole hog with QLED tech just yet.
 It is using Quantum Dots inside a new metal alloy, but still using the current LCD technology.
 Samsung says this enhances brightness to up to 2000 nits without affecting colour reproduction.
-It looks like ‘proper’ QLED featuring LED displays could be one for 2018.
+It looks like we'll have to wait for ‘proper’ QLED featuring LED displays.

 “OLED is a tech you would opt for if you’re really interested in darker blacks and better contrast, but also fast-moving images.
 QLED is more if you want to have brighter whites,” said Frangos.